 There are many different mobile phones and devices enabled for Exchange ActiveSync.
-These include Windows Phones, Nokia mobile phones, Android phones and tablets, and the Apple iPhone, iPod, and iPad.
+These include Android phones and tablets, as well as the Apple iPhone, iPod, and iPad.

 Both phone and non-phone mobile devices support Exchange ActiveSync, and in most Exchange ActiveSync documentation, we use the term mobile device.
 Unless the feature or features we're discussing require a cellular telephone signal, such as SMS message notification, the term mobile device applies to both mobile phones and other mobile devices such as tablets.